"The news slows People forget The shares crash, hopes are dashed People forget Forget they're hiding Behind an eminence front"

 Historically, it’s been the most politically palatable way to deal with excessive government debt levels.
 This is a form of default as the debtholders do not receive the full ‘purchasing value’ of what was lent to the government.
 Given today’s 0% interest rates, the cost of servicing vast amounts of debt is only a confidence game.
 In this scenario, assets that have a high stock-to-flow rate (i.e. limited new supply) such as gold and bitcoin may act as portfolio insurance.
 In addition, private debt which could generate sufficient return premium in excess of public fixed income can make sense.
 Strategies such as secondary private equity investments and distressed debt have the potential to capitalize on opportunities where investors need to shed high-quality assets quickly due to cashflow or other concerns.

 Looking forward even with a potential vaccine in place, it is unlikely that we will not see major changes in how the world economies function.
 Many corporations will have found they can operate with fewer employees and many employees will continue to work from home.
 Many small businesses and family enterprises will disappear, and it will be some time before they resume their key role in providing employment.
 Artificial intelligence and robotics will also provide alternatives to renewing the jobs lost during the pandemic.
 The pandemic is a world-changing event both economically and politically.
-It’s almost certain people will forget how it before January 2020.
+It’s almost certain people will forget how it was before January 2020.
 It’s an Eminence Front.